greg7mdp/rippled/docs/sidechain/spec.md

 A witness server is an independent server that helps provide proof that some event happened on either the mainchain or the sidechain.
 When they detect an event of interest, they use the `SidechainAddWitness` transaction to add their attestation that the event happened.
-When a quorum on signatures are collected on the ledger, the transaction predicated on that event happening is unlocked (and may be triggered automatically when the quorum of signatures is reached).
+When a quorum of signatures are collected on the ledger, the transaction predicated on that event happening is unlocked (and may be triggered automatically when the quorum of signatures is reached).
 Witness servers are independent from the servers that run the chains themselves.

 It is possible for a witness server to provide attestations for one chain only -